jaysachs/bgautil/genstats/README.md

    ...
 ```

-### deferredMode
+### Advanced/experimental: deferredMode

+NOTE: You probably don't need this.

-Supporting granular undo in a game can present difficulty for
+Supporting granular undo that is not based on
+`undoRestorePoint`/`undoSavepoint` in a game presents a challenge for
-statistics, since you should undo any statistic changes
+accurately accumulating statistics, since you need to undo any
-made.
+statistic changes made for game state changes that were
+undone.
 Sometimes this is straightforward.
 Consider, however a passive
 ability that is used implicitly in permitting a move, where you have a
 statistic (per player) that tracks how often that passive ability
 actually tooko effect.
 Undoing the move itself is straightforward, but